-Requirements: An operator must maintain and operate an establishment so that the requirements of sections 50 to 81 are met (for maintenance and operation of an establishment).
-49
+REQUIREMENTS: An operator must maintain and operate an establishment so that the requirements of sections 50 to 81 are met (for maintenance and operation of an establishment).

-Rationale: Without senior management's commitment and adequate resources in place to support the development, implementation and ongoing maintenance of a food safety program, a successful Preventive Control Plan is not possible.
+Without senior management's commitment and adequate resources in place to support the development, implementation and ongoing maintenance of a food safety program, a successful Preventive Control Plan is not possible.

-Interpretation: An operator's responsibilities of maintaining and operating an establishment to meet requirements are to:
+An operator's responsibilities of maintaining and operating an establishment to meet requirements are to:

-- Ensure that the establishment complies with CFIA requirements: Safe Food for Canadians Regulations; - Ensure that food safety is fully embedded in every level of their business (all members, including senior management, contractors, services providers, etc. are required to follow good manufacturing practices.
-There are no exceptions); - Provide the necessary resources (e.g., staffing, training) and the time required for the development, implementation and effective maintenance of the Preventive Control Plan; - Provide the necessary training of staff and clearly define their responsibilities; - Provide financial resources to ensure that the facility's design (internal and external) and equipment meets regulatory and any customer requirements.
+- Ensure that the establishment complies with CFIA requirements: Safe Food for Canadians Regulations. - Ensure that food safety is fully embedded in every level of their business (all members, including senior management, contractors, services providers, etc., are required to follow good manufacturing practices.
+There are no exceptions). - · Provide the necessary resources (i.e., staffing, training) and the time required for the development, implementation and effective maintenance of the Preventive Control Plan. - Provide the necessary training of staff and clearly define their responsibilities. - Provide financial resources to ensure that the facility's design (internal and external) meets regulatory and customer requirements.